 9. The greatest opportunity lies in the deepest void.

-If you lose all of your conditioning and you are at an absolute state of physical zero, you have the best palette for creating the thing you most desire.
+If you lose all of your conditioning and are at a state of physical zero, you have the best palette for creating the thing you most desire.
 The void is where the greatest opportunities are.
 If you have nothing, there are no limits to what you can become.

 10. There is no limit to the number of times you can recreate yourself.